Cloudera acquires AI research firm Fast Forward Labs

 Equifax data breach help site leaves consumers with more questions than answers

-Cloudera said today as part of its second-quarter earnings report that it is acquiring Fast Forward Labs, a startup that gives companies the latest information on how to apply machine learning and AI to their businesses as well as consulting.
+Cloudera said today as part of its second-quarter earnings report that it is acquiring Fast Forward Labs, a startup that gives companies the latest information on how to apply machine learning and AI to their businesses, as well as consulting.

 The company’s stock has weathered somewhat of a beating since it went public, though it was able to beat Wall Street’s expectations today.
 But the more interesting news is the acquisition of Fast Forward Labs, a company that specializes in consulting with larger enterprises about emerging trends in machine learning that can help their businesses grow.
 Cloudera specializes in operating on top of open-source technology, looking to deliver an enterprise-grade product for larger organizations.